achille-martin/pyqt-crom/README.md

 ### Test the .apk

-- The .apk can be found in: $APP_DIR/pyqtdeploy-app/build-android-64/example-pyqt5-app/build/outputs/apk/debug/example-pyqt5-app-debug.apk
+- The generated `example-pyqt5-app-debug.apk` can be found in `$APP_DIR/pyqtdeploy-app/build-android-64/example-pyqt5-app/build/outputs/apk/debug`
 - Copy, install and run the .apk onto your phone (>=Android v9.0)

 ### Customise the app for Android (optional)